 Same as above but during the winter months as the sun sets earlier.
 Takes a different route very similar to the Bridge to Bridge Cruise to take in the City lights.

-As we said the Red and White Fleets Biggest Rival is remarkable similar even down to the Dual coloured name.
+As we said the Red and White Fleets Biggest Rival is remarkably similar even down to the Dual colored name.
 The main offering is pretty much identical as well.
 It’s hard to really separate the two and come to a recommendation.

 San Francisco Bay Adventure – $33 Adult – $22 Child(5-17) – $26 Junior (12-18) – Duration- 1 hour